 In addition to causing physical suffering, a car accident can create profound financial pressures.
 Beset by unexpected expenses ranging from hospital bills to car replacement costs-and unable to work because of the crash-you need help.
-In a perfect world, you would be compensated for present and future damages.
+In a perfect world, the person who hit would fully compensate you for present and future damages.
 But realistically, how much can you expect to get?

 Negligence-Based Car Accidents: Types of Damages Available

-- Loss of earnings if you are unable to return to work while injured
+- Loss of wages if you are unable to return to work while injured

 Modified Comparative Fault

-As a Texas driver, your damages could be reduced significantly if the court deems you partially at fault for the accident.
+As a Texas driver, a court could reduce your damages significantly if the court deems you partially at fault for the accident.
 If the court concludes that you were mostly at fault (51% or more), you generally cannot obtain damages from the other driver.

 Average Settlements In Texas

 The Rocky Mountain Insurance Information Association reported an average Texas car accident settlement of $15,440 in 2013.
 However, many victims receive more, particularly if they suffer severe injuries that necessitate ongoing care.
 Aggressive representation can improve your chances of achieving damages that exceed the state average, either through litigation or negotiation with insurance companies.

-Looking to maximize your chances of recovery following a car accident in McKinney?
+Are you looking to maximize your chances of recovery following a car accident in McKinney?
 Contact a Texas Car Accident Lawyer: The Underwood Law Office can help.
-Call 469-573-4558 today to learn more.
+Call 972.535.6377 today to learn more.

 Related links: What To Do After A Car Accident